pedroalvesbatista/singularity-admindocs/admin_quickstart.rst

 global`` command as the root user to manage them.

-``apptainer.conf`` contains the majority of options controlling the runtime behaviour of Singularity.
+``apptainer.conf`` contains the majority of options controlling the runtime behaviour of Apptainer.
 Additional files control security, network, and resource configuration.
 Head over to the :ref:`Configuration files <apptainer_configfiles>` section where the files and configuration options are discussed.

 ----------------
-Test Singularity
+Test Apptainer
 ----------------

-You can run a quick test of Singularity using a container in the Sylabs Container Library:
+You can run a quick test of Apptainer using a container in the Sylabs Container Library:

 .. code-block:: none